esan0983/X-ragebait-detector/README.md

 * Likes + replies + reposts >= 50
 * In between 50 and 280 characters

-A large table of keywords was constructed to increase the chances of collecting ragebait/controversial posts.
+A large table of search keywords was constructed to increase the chances of collecting ragebait/controversial posts.
 There is a huge trade-off: a lot of the statistical analysis (especially the studies made by the Japanese paper) will be subject to selection bias.
 For example, we can't construct a word cloud anymore as the results will essentially just duplicate the keyword table.
 In return, we will have a lot of training data in a significantly shorter period of time.

 ### Cleaning
 * Removed post duplicates